International Commission Against the Death Penalty: Support Group

-The Commission is supported by a diverse group of countries representing all regions of the world.
-They are united in opposing capital punishment in all circumstances, and urge for the immediate establishment of a universal moratorium on executions as a step towards total abolition of the death penalty.
+The Commission is supported and funded by a geographically diverse group of 24 countries committed to the abolition of the death penalt.They are united in opposing capital punishment in all circumstances, and urge for the immediate establishment of a universal moratorium on executions as a step towards total abolition of the death penalty.

+Global Presence

+The map below illustrates the worldwide distribution of the ICDP Support Group member states and the location of its Secretariat in Madrid.